SpectralQuill/js-utils/README.md

-# slight-tweaks
+# Description
 Additional methods for existing JavaScript objects.

-# how-to-edit
+# How to Edit
 1. Edit "src/main.ts"
-2. Type in command "npx tsc src/index.ts"
+2. Type in command "npx tsc src/index.ts" to create a new "index.js"
-3. Replace "index.js"
+3. Replace "index.js" in root directory with new one